grannycart/by-sound-alone_source/dc-manuscript/3_Chapter.md

 "No. I'm a whore.
 Or, supposed to be.
 Apparently I'm not very good at that."

 "On a boat nobody cares how good you are at fucking.
 All I need is someone who is good at being alone for long periods of time and listening to mind-numbing ambient noise on the sonar for hours on end without going insane.
 Think you could do that?
 Think you might _want_ to do that kind of work?"
-Percy looked at the skinny young girl skeptically, though in the back of her mind she remembered that her start on submarines had not been very much different than this.
+Percy looked at the skinny young girl skeptically, though in the back of her mind she remembered that her start on submarines had not been much different than this.

 [//]: # (Explicitly: this references the fact that Percy didn't know anything about subs when she began.
 Implicitly: that she came from a darker place before subs?)